23 Things Grammarly Can and Can’t Do in 2025 (an FAQ)

 Whoa, Grammarly!
 You’ve gone too far, my good grammar guardian. 😉

-Let’s see another example of when Grammarly Premium got it wrong.
+Let’s look at another example of Grammarly Premium getting it wrong.

 Below, Grammarly Premium suggests that I remove the word this.
 However, removing that word would result in the following incorrect sentence: